DFE-Digital/ghbfs-cms-prototype/docs/documentation/updating-the-kit.md

 9. Copy `app/assets/sass/patterns` from the `govuk-prototype-kit` folder to your prototype.

-10. Open the `app/assets/sass/application.scss` file in the `govuk-prototype-kit` folder.
+10. open the `app/assets/sass/application.scss` file in the `govuk-prototype-kit` folder.

 11. Copy everything down to `// Add extra styles here`, then paste it into the `app/assets/sass/application.scss` file in your prototype so it replaces everything above `// Add extra styles here`.